staten-island-tech/object-oriented-adventures-luna/readme.md

 1: Female

-    The name will be "elisa choose"
+    The name will be
     Weapon: Crossbow
     Type: Erudition
     Element: Fire

 2: Male

-    The name will be "elisa choose"
+    The name will be
     Weapon: Sword
     Type: Hunt
     Element: Ice